RiskySaptra/Test-Jubelio/README.md

 ### Setup

-For the server setup, first, make sure your MySQL services is running fine.
+For the server setup, first, make sure your Postgres services is running fine.
 In `server` directory, you'll find `config.json` inside `config` folder.
 Open and edit the `development` configuration to match your database setup.

 ```
   "development": {